-Before we begin, let me first say I don't want to play political blame games.
-America is deeply divided politically right now, and I'm not really a fan of either the Democratic or Republican party.
-There are members of both parties who hunt and fish and others who don't.
+Before we begin, let me first say I don't play political blame games.
+America is deeply divided politically right now, but that is a lazy cop out to blame one side.
+I'm not really a fan of any political party or candidates right now.
+There are members of both major parties who hunt and fish and others who don't.
 Let's not over-generalize and point fingers for who is to blame for some of the things I'm going to put forward.
 It solves nothing; it only serves to further divide.

 Let's simply look at some factors that should be concerning for everyone who enjoys the outdoors.

 This is simply a cold, hard fact all over the country, and you'd have to be living under a rock to not know it.
 Let's just look at my home State of Michigan, for example.
 In 2015, the Michigan DNR estimated 607,113 hunters went afield in pursuit of whitetail deer.